pdfcpu/pdfcpu/content/extract/extract_pages.md

 This command is similar to [split](/core/split) with a default `span` of 1.

+Use `-` as `outDir` with page mode and a single selected page to write the extracted page PDF to stdout.

 ## Examples

 Extract all pages from `book.pdf` into single page PDFs in the current directory: